Oslandia/workshop-3d/analysis/02_data_prepare.md

 Save your QGIS project

-Compute average NO2 value per buildind
+Compute average NO2 value per building
 --------------------------------------